arangodb-managed/oasisctl/README.md

 Commandline utility for accessing ArangoGraph Insights Platform (formerly called Oasis).

-This utility is used to access ArangoGraph Insights Platform (formerly called Oasis) resources (such as projects, deployments, certificates) without the needs for a graphical dashboard.
+This utility is used to access ArangoGraph Insights Platform resources (such as projects, deployments, certificates) without the needs for a graphical dashboard.
 It is often used in scripts.

 ## Maintainers